Cambridge, Massachusetts: 17th century and colonialism

-The first settlement of the Massachusetts Bay Colony was established in Salem, in June of 1630.
+The first settlement of the Massachusetts Bay Colony was established in Salem, in June 1626.
 That December, the site of present-day Cambridge was chosen for development because it was safely upriver from Boston Harbor, making it easily defensible from attacks by enemy ships.
 The city was founded by Thomas Dudley, his daughter Anne Bradstreet, and his son-in-law Simon Bradstreet.
 The first houses were built in the spring of 1631.
 The settlement was initially referred to as "the newe towne".
 Official Massachusetts records show the name rendered as Newe Towne by 1632, and as Newtowne by 1638.

-Located at the first convenient Charles River crossing west of Boston, Newtowne was one of several towns, including Boston, Dorchester, Watertown, and Weymouth, founded by the 700 original Puritan colonists of the Bay Colony under Governor John Winthrop.
+Located at the first convenient Charles River crossing west of Boston, Newtowne was one of several towns, including Boston, Dorchester, Watertown, and Weymouth, founded by the 700 original Puritan colonists of the Massachusetts Bay Colony who arrived on the Winthrop Fleet.
 Its first preacher was Thomas Hooker, who led many of its original inhabitants west in 1636 to found Hartford and the Connecticut Colony; before leaving, they sold their plots to more recent immigrants from England.
 The original village site is now within Harvard Square.
 The marketplace where farmers sold crops from surrounding towns at the edge of a salt marsh (since filled) remains within a small park at the corner of John F. Kennedy and Winthrop Streets.

 In 1636, Newe College, later renamed Harvard College after benefactor John Harvard, was founded as North America's first institution of higher learning.
 Its initial purpose was training ministers.
 According to Cotton Mather, Newtowne was chosen for the site of the college by the Great and General Court, then the legislature of the Massachusetts Bay Colony, primarily for its proximity to the popular and highly respected Puritan preacher Thomas Shepard.
 In May 1638, the settlement's name was changed to Cambridge in honor of the University of Cambridge in Cambridge, England.